SkafteNicki/mlflow_sweep/docs/index.md

   sweep        MLflow Sweep CLI commands.            <-- this is the new command
 ```

-To learn more about the `sweep` command, visit the following sections of the documentation.
+To learn more about the `sweep` command and how to configure and start a run, visit the following sections of the
+documentation.

 <div class="grid cards" markdown>